T. S. Stribling: Death and legacy

 Stribling and his wife returned in 1959 to live in his hometown of Clifton, Tennessee.
-During his final months of failing health, the couple stayed in Florence, where he died on July 8, 1965.
-He is buried in Clifton.
+During his final months of failing health, the couple stayed in Florence, Alabama, where he died on July 8, 1965.
+He is buried in the Clifton Cemetery, Clifton, Tennessee, alongside wife Louella, who died in October 1993.

-The Stribling home was donated to the city of Clifton in 1946.
+The Stribling home was donated to the City of Clifton in 1946.
 Since the author's death, the city has operated this residence as the T.S.
 Stribling Museum, a house museum and library devoted to his life and career.
 The museum building is listed on the National Register of Historic Places as part of Clifton's Water Street Historic District.

 Laughing Stock: The Posthumous Autobiography of T.S.
 Stribling (1982), was compiled from the author's manuscripts by Randy Cross and John T. McMillan, doctoral students at the University of Mississippi.
 It was published posthumously.

 Stribling's private papers are possessed by the Tennessee State Library and Archives.
 A copy of his writings and research materials, and some memorabilia, are also found at the Collier Library Archives and Special Collections at the University of North Alabama, his alma mater.